 Back in 1982, Brian McConnachie, the founder of the humor magazine, American Bystander, wanted to use some of my work in his publication.
 I was putting the finishing touches on a piece when I was informed that the magazine had gone belly up.

 I was left with a very funny full-page panel and nowhere to use it.
 Out went the humans, in came the animals.
 It changed overnight from a geopolitical baseball satire to a funny baseball adventure for kids.
 That turned out well.
-In 2009, HOORAY FOR SNAIL! celebrated its 25th continuous year in print.
+As of 2018, HOORAY FOR SNAIL! is in its 34th continuous year in print.

 *A READING RAINBOW SELECTION